panicmechanic/ZMD/Readme.md

     26/08/14 Added blind effect, tested that and forget map effect, both work fine.
-Removed but planned for ranged combat, as it is needs cascading changes while pathfinding continues to sprawl out it is better to get pathing fixed and worry about ranged combat later, especially as ranged combat will eventually need pathfinding.
+Removed but planned for ranged combat, as it is needs cascading changes while pathfinding continues to sprawl out it is better to get pathing fixed and worry about ranged combat later, especially as ranged combat will eventually need pathfinding. for monster AI.
                 Added skills (strength, dex, stealth + will), added @property's for all.
-Implemented them into level up. for monster AI.
+Implemented them into level up.
+                Made strength give you an extra power face for every two points.
         TOTAL DAYS LEFT = 7.5 (8)
         ALPHA RELEASE DATE = 4th September